mudandstars/simple-historizations/README.md

 # historize-model-changes

 # THIS IS STILL IN BETA.
-# DO NOT USE THIS PACKAGE YET.
+DO NOT USE THIS PACKAGE YET.

 ## Description
-This package can be used to make simple historizations of specific columns of a model.\n Using its main command, the historization models and tables are set up and connected to the primary model.\n Then, on subsequent updates to the primary model, instances of the historization models specified will be created automatically.
+This package can be used to make simple historizations of specific columns of a model.
+Using its main command, the historization models and tables are set up and connected to the primary model.
+Then, on subsequent updates to the primary model, instances of the historization models specified will be created automatically.

 ## Installation & Setup